bndw/wifi-card/README.md

 https://wificard.io

 Print a simple card with your WiFi login details.
-Tape it to the fridge, keep it in your wallet, etc.
+Tape it to the fridge, keep it in your wallet, hang on the wall for guests at home or in the hotel, etc.

 ![wificard](https://user-images.githubusercontent.com/48166553/125853182-49fd361d-5797-4989-afbf-e6a617945be2.gif)